UdelaRInterior/ansible-role-matrix-synapse/README.md

 # Ansibe Role Matrix Synapse

 [![Build Status](https://travis-ci.org/UdelaRInterior/ansible-role-matrix-synapse.svg?branch=master)](https://travis-ci.org/UdelaRInterior/ansible-role-matrix-synapse)
 [![Galaxy](https://img.shields.io/badge/galaxy-UdelaRInterior.matrix_synapse-blue.svg)](https://galaxy.ansible.com/udelarinterior/matrix_synapse)

 ### Automated installation from source with Nginx reverse proxy and PostgreSQL database

-Role that automates the installation, update and configuration of a Matrix Synapse homeserver using the [`from source`](https://github.com/matrix-org/synapse/blob/master/INSTALL.md#installing-from-source) method, recommended option to have the most updated version that doesn't suffer known security vulnerabilities.
+Role that automates the installation, upgrade and configuration of a Matrix Synapse homeserver using the [`from source`](https://github.com/matrix-org/synapse/blob/master/INSTALL.md#installing-from-source) method, recommended option to have the most updated version that doesn't suffer known security vulnerabilities.

 Also based on the recommendation, a Nginx reverse proxy and valid Let's Encrypt certificates are configured to simplify communication with clients and federated servers.

 As a database server, it is possible to use PostgreSQL (recommended for production environments) and SQLite (recommended for small or testing environments).
 The role default option is PostgreSQL, contemplating its installation and configuration.

 A simple Postfix installation makes it possible to send notifications, account recovery, etc. via email.
 With easily customizable templates through variables.

+Optionally this role allows provisioning a CoTURN installation to [enable VoIP relaying on your matrix homeserver with TURN](https://github.com/matrix-org/synapse/blob/master/docs/turn-howto.md).

 Through authentication providers it's possible to integrate decentralized logins.
 This role implements integration with LDAP optionally.